Emotional prosody: Non-linguistic emotional prosody

 Emotional states such as happiness, sadness, anger, and disgust can be determined solely based on the acoustic structure of a non-linguistic speech act.
 These acts can be grunts, sighs, exclamations, etc. There is some research that supports the notion that these non-linguistic acts are universal, eliciting the same assumptions even from speakers of different languages.

 In addition, it has been proven that emotion can be expressed in non-linguistic vocalizations differently than in speech.
-As Lauka et al. state:
+As Laukka et al. state:

 Speech requires highly precise and coordinated movement of the articulators (e.g., lips, tongue, and larynx) in order to transmit linguistic information, whereas non-linguistic vocalizations are not constrained by linguistic codes and thus do not require such precise articulations.
 This entails that non-linguistic vocalizations can exhibit larger ranges for many acoustic features than prosodic expressions.

 In their study, actors were instructed to vocalize an array of different emotions without words.
 The study showed that listeners could identify a wide range of positive and negative emotions above chance.
 However, emotions like guilt and pride were less easily recognized.

 In a 2015 study by Verena Kersken, Klaus Zuberbühler and Juan-Carlos Gomez, non-linguistic vocalizations of infants were presented to adults to see if the adults could distinguish from infant vocalizations indicating requests for help, pointing to an object, or indicating an event.
 Infants show different prosodic elements in crying, depending on what they are crying for.
 They also have differing outbursts for positive and negative emotional states.
 Decipherment ability of this information was determined to be applicable across cultures and independent of the adult's level of experience with infants.